[Blindmath] UEB again

 In New Zealand we were very quick to adopt UEB as we are taking

-to use.
-It is therefore quite logical for us (and Australia, South
+use.
+It is therefore quite logical for us (and Australia, South Africa

-Africa and Nigeria) to adopt a unified system of some sort to cut
+and Nigeria) to adopt a unified system of some sort to cut down the

-down the inefficiencies that exist outside the U.S. or U.K. who are
+inefficiencies that exist outside the U.S. or U.K. who are notably the

 Turning to mathematical content now.
 I find that the most compelling